shreyanshk/boottorrent/docs/installation.rst

 .. _`pyenv`: https://github.com/pyenv/pyenv

-You can install it just for your account (this doesn't require sudo) with pip:
+You can install BootTorrent just for your account (this doesn't require sudo) with pip:

 .. code-block:: console